 Transportation in Arches National Park

-This is the best and most popular way of arriving and getting around once in the park.
-You can find the entrance to this park just north of the town of Moab, Utah.
+You can find the entrance to the park just north of the town of Moab, Utah.
 This entry point is the best way to access the park.
-From Moab, drive north on US 191 for 5 miles from Moab, or drive south on US 191 for 22 miles from Interstate 70.
-Once in the park, you’ll find that by bringing a vehicle of your own, you’ll have convenient access to various viewpoints and trailheads, as well as an easy way to get to the scenic drives.
+From Moab, drive north on US 191 for five miles, or from Interstate 70, drive south on US 191 for 22 miles.
+Once you are in the park, you’ll find that driving either a car, truck, or camper, that you’ll have convenient access to various viewpoints and trailheads, as well as an easy way to get to the scenic drives that traverse the park.

-While this park does have various places to park your vehicle, parking is limited due to popularity, especially during the tourist season.
-If you’ve brought an RV, consider leaving it at your campsite or outside the park in order to save you from the trouble of trying to find a place to park it.
+While Arches National Park has numerous places to park your vehicle, because of the park’s popularity, parking may be challenging, especially during the tourist season.
+If you’ve brought an RV or trailer, consider leaving it at your campsite and bring a smaller vehicle into the park.
+It may save you from the trouble of trying to find a place to park your larger rig.

 While driving is the most popular and preferred method of transportation throughout the park, there are also the options of taking a bike tour or a commercial tour.
-Biking is only recommended for those with plenty of experience -- the path is narrow and you have to be aware of the heavy car traffic.
-With a commercial tour, though, you can have leave the driving to someone else and learn about the sights along the way all while leaving your large RV parked at your campsite.
+Biking is only recommended for those with plenty of experience — the main driving routes are narrow, and you have to be aware of the heavy car traffic.
+With a commercial tour, though, you can leave the driving to someone else and learn about the sights along the way all while leaving your large RV parked at your campsite.

 Campgrounds and parking in Arches National Park